2020 Certificate Course for Teachers of Students with Specific Learning Difficulties

 - Research papers for prescribed readings

-- A wide range of teaching materials/samples
+- A wide range of teaching resources and activities

 - Morning tea and lunch each day